sdruskat/pepperModules-ToolboxTextModules/README.md

    In the export process, the value for the defined {@link SAnnotation} will be mapped to the line marked with the respective MDF pattern.

+- **`nullPlaceholder` (String)**: A string that is inserted into the Toolbox text file for missing annotation values to preserve interlinearization.

 ## Contribute